Nationalism, Colonialism, and the Past (Oxford Studies in the History of Archaeology)

 - THE EXTRAORDINARY ARCHEOLOGY OF FREEDOM European Imperialism and the Ottoman Empire: Connecting the Roots of Western Mythology

-- Bible excavation o Extra-European Imperialism: An Exploration of the great cultures of South America, China and Japan COLONIES
+- Bible excavation of extra-European imperialism: an exploration of the great cultures of South America, China, and Japan COLONIES

-- Colonialism and built archeology in South and Southeast Asia
+- Archaeology in South and Southeast Asia was built by colonialism.

-- Ancient and Islamic history in colonial archaeology: Russian Empire and French North Africa
+- The study of ancient and Islamic history in colonial archaeology focuses on the Russian Empire and French North Africa.

 - NATIONAL ARCHEOLOGY IN EUROPE

 - Archeology and the Liberal Revolution (c.
-1820-1860): Nation, race and language in European historical studies
+1820-1860): The role of nation, race, and language in European historical studies

 - Evolution and positivism (ca. 1860-1900)